anvarashurov/thefacebook/README.md

 ![friend adding](https://i.imgur.com/Npqv4QS.png)

 <p> Like your own posts.
 Write your own comments under your own posts.
-Don't forget to like your own commnets.
+Don't forget to like your own comments.
 You will be able to share your own posts very soon! </p>

 ![friend adding](https://i.imgur.com/I2Xvs4J.png)